 The Chinese were among the first to cultivate and use cannabis.
 They used all parts of the plant for many things, but medicine was the apparent emphasis.
 Their records indicated that the ground roots were used to heal blood clots and infections.
 Also, the rest of the plant could prevent stomach aches and even hair loss (modern science has proved both of these).
 Cannabis was one of the fundamental herbs of ancient Chinese medicine.
 With most of the surviving medical texts dedicated to preparations and remedies involving cannabis plants.
 Even the modern Chinese word for “anaesthesia” literally translates to “cannabis intoxication”.

 In addition to physical medicine, cannabis was also a spiritual and religious cure for ailments of the mind.
 It is rich in religious contexts, and there is even a revered goddess whose name is Magu.
 Magu was shared by several East Asian cultures and religions.
 She is the goddess of youth and health, and the story goes that she used cannabis to save people from demons of the mind and body.

 India is first credited with creating tincture, called Bhang.
 It was used for a wide range of conditions and disorders, from gastrointestinal issues to headaches and even “mental acuity”.

 HEMP IN THE MIDDLE EAST

 In Egypt, the pharaoh Ramses II, who commissioned the pyramids of Giza.
-He was kown to promote the use of cannabis as medicine in his empire. and was even buried with hemp seed oil.
+He was known to promote the use of cannabis as medicine in his empire.
+When he died he was buried in hemp seed oil.
 Egyptians developed the first known topical application of cannabis extract, for the relief of inflammation and pain related to childbirth.

 HEMP IN EUROPE AND THE WEST